HeliosLang/compiler/doc/02-wallet_setup.md

 # Part 2 of Plutus-Light how-to guide: Wallet setup and funding
-Start an interactive shell in the *cardano-node* container:
+Start an interactive shell in your *cardano-node* docker container:
 ```bash
 $ docker exec -it <container-id> bash
 ```